 We invited the applicants to use JURIST’s extensive archive and Google Analytics data to test their hypothesis and apply their findings to a broader public.

-Their research will investigate algorithmic bias, model the effectiveness of police reforms, predict reader engagement with legal articles, apply Natural Language Processing to understand the US Supreme Court's decisions, compare data governance across countries, among other nascent topics at the frontier of law, technology and public service.
+Their research investigated algorithmic bias, modeled the effectiveness of police reforms, predicted reader engagement with legal articles, applied Natural Language Processing to understand the US Supreme Court's decisions, compared data governance across countries, among other nascent topics at the frontier of law and technology.

 The JURIST Digital Scholars Program would not be possible without the generous support of our dedicated team of external program mentors, who have had work and internship experience at Two Sigma, Datadog, Spotify, Facebook, JP Morgan and the US House of Representatives.